 In which intensity and rhythm do you express love?

-In the Water Element, we observe the emotional connection, the way in which we nurture and experience loving relationships.
+The Water Element shows emotional connection, the way in which we nurture and experience loving relationships.
 In this element, we bond emotionally.
 We share and flow together.
 For some people love triggers fear, while for others it brings a sense of peace, and harmony.
 Some have been frustrated with it while others relate to it as a sense of fulfillment and contentment.
 We can dedicate attention to channel our emotions with love, releasing judgment and unveiling the flow of creative, and nurturing expression.

 Do you feel love deeply in your heart, and your gut as a butterfly sensation, or is it a state of mind?

 In the Earth Element, we create space for its manifestation.
 The aspect of love in this element can be physically involved.
 It manifests in intimate relationships when there is a beautiful chemistry between lovers.
 It is also in sharing space and resources.
-Love in this element is mainly the sensation that we have with family, with whom we have more commitments and engagement.
+In the element of love, it is mainly the sensation that we have with family, with whom we have more commitments and engagement.
 Love is a feeling that can be experienced in many ways.

 Love is a source of inspiration and creation.